-12. Tap into the Used Wedding Stuff market, before and after the big day.
+12. Tap into the Used Wedding Stuff market

 This was an eye-opener.
 Guess what?
 There are Facebook pages set up with the expressed purpose to enable you to buy and/or sell used wedding items.
 If you start early enough, you can buy nearly everything gently used (for one day!) or brand new, at used prices.
 I bought bolts of tulle, candles, votive holders, mason jars, and so much more from our local Facebook wedding page.
 After the wedding, I sold lots of it that way, too.
 Brilliant use of social media.

 Take breaks.
 Go to the movies.
 Get pedicures.
 Go on long walks and talk about something besides the wedding.